 A vegan diet has shown benefits for the generation of new bone tissue.

 Calcium is important for bone and dental health.
 For the average American, milk and cheese are good sources of calcium.

-For a vegan, figs, kale, spinach, black-eyed peas, and turnip greens are some excellent sources of calcium.
+For a vegan, figs, kale, spinach, black-eyed peas, and turnip greens can be excellent sources of calcium.

-Vegan alternatives, such as soy milk, almond milk, and even vegan cheese, are becoming more widely available.
+Vegan milk alternatives are becoming more widely available, such as soy milk, almond milk, and even vegan cheese.

 Bones also need vitamins D and K, potassium, and magnesium.
-Soy, fruit, and some vegetables contain appropriate quantities of these nutrients without the health risks of animal fats.
-A little exposure to the sun every day enables the body to synthesize vitamin D.
+Soy, fruit, and some vegetables contain appropriate amounts of these nutrients without the health risks of animal fats.
+Daily exposure to the sun also enables the body to make vitamin D.

 Vegans have also shown more efficient absorption of calcium and bone metabolism, the process through which new bone tissue is formed.

-The lower levels of harmful cholesterol lead to a lower incidence of stroke and a lower risk of mortality from stroke and ischemic heart disease in vegans.
+Lower levels of harmful cholesterol mean that vegans have a lower risk of mortality from stroke and ischemic heart disease than people who eat meat.

 Lower mortality rates

 A 2016 study demonstrated a 2 percent increase in the risk of death for every 10 percent increase in calories obtained from animal protein.
 In particular, eating red and processed meats are linked to an increased chance of premature death.